Blog

 With well-modelled AI support in their corner, the agent can be more confident, consistent and helpful — and much less likely to be burned out by the old frustrations of working on the Customer Experience front-line.

 Both the front-end and back-end AI usage matters, but each one is pointing in a different direction.
 Front-end AI reduces the number of interactions that require a human.
 On the back-end AI, it’s raising the quality ceiling for the interactions that do.
-It’s win-win-win all round: customer, brand and support agent all benefit, creating a positive flywheel that compounds massively overtime.
+It’s win-win-win all round: customer, brand and support agent all benefit, creating a positive flywheel that compounds over time massively.

 “It’s win-win-win all round: customer, brand and support agent all benefit, creating a positive flywheel that compounds massively over time.”